bberak/react-native-game-engine/README.md

 > The logic in a system is inherently reusable because it can be applied to all entities that meet the system's criteria.

 How exactly you choose to define your components, entities and systems is up to you.
-You'll probably find that coming up with well-defined components and systems will take some practice - but the general pattern is conducive to refactoring and the long term benefits will outweight the learning curve.
+You'll probably find that coming up with well-defined components and systems will take some practice - but the general pattern is conducive to refactoring and the long term benefits will outweigh the learning curve.

 ### Additional CES Reading Material